ahendler/Codex-Test/README.md

     ![Button-restart-kernel](assets/instructions1.png)
     ####  It is also possible to run one by one using the play button

 ### An alternative to the previous method is to access this notebooks using google colab via this [link](https://colab.research.google.com/github/ahendler/Codex-Test).
 Note that some examples (as the database one) might not work since it does not build the whole repository as Binder does.
-In this cases, it is possible to just access the files preview here on github (using the links below) and download and run then locally if needed (Using VS Code for example).
+In this cases, it is possible to just access the files preview here on github (using the links below) and download and run them locally if needed (Using VS Code for example).

 # Details:
 ## [Exercise 1](src/Exercise-1/Exercise-1.ipynb) - Validate CNPJ format and check digits: